jayanshb/Quant-Trading/README.md

 ```

 Then run the jupyter notebook stock_prices_prediction.ipynb
+It is advised to run the above code on google collab so as to use google provided GPUs for faster model training.

 #### Results -
 The Neural Network was able to predict stock prices with an overall <b>testing RSME error of 3.59 </b> </br></br>